|

 See

-photograph & biography
+biography

-Note: Nackey S.Loeb was not born in New Hampshire (she
+Note: Nackey S.Loeb was not born in New Hampshire

-in the "Manchester Union Leader," she always made
+her editorials in the "Manchester Union Leader,"

-Manchester and NH in numerous ways.
+woman influenced Manchester and NH in numerous ways.

 |